thundering-silence/DEMU/README.md

 - All price data is pulled from their Data Feeds
 - The automated liquidation system is built on top of their Keepers network

-All the price data is pulled from Chainlink Data Feeds.

-## How we built it
+## How I built it

-The protocol revolves around a handful of contracts:
+The protocol revolves around a couple of contracts:

 - _DEMU.sol_: a ERC20 token and vault holding collateral
 - _PriceOracle.sol_: a contract capable of pulling data from Chainlinks's aggregators